foundry-vtt-community/wiki.js/development/api/helpers.md

 One warning with these: Your primary application logic should still be occuring within `getData`, you should use these only sparingly.

 ## Specific Use Cases

+The following are walkthroughs of more complicated helpers or utils in the context of an overall package implementation.

 ### SelectOptions